borisdev/resume/resume.md

 ## Interests

-- Process optimization to scale humans
+- To reduce toil, optimize or automate processes
-- Documenting a ubiquitous language to scale humans
+- To increase collaboration, document a ubiquitous language
-- Building observability systems and prototypes for quick feedback
+- To increase feedback, build observability, prototypes, and papers
+- To increase customer value, unravel the primitive concepts of a dataset

 ## Tools